 The Black Bay GMT allows three-time-zone tracking thanks to its 24-hour GMT red hand, its independently moving hour hand, and its bidirectional 24-hour, 48 click aluminum rotating bezel.
-The bi-color bezel is a stylistic departure from all of the other Black Bay models, and the lack of crown guards, riveted bracelet and blue and red aluminum bezel insert give it a great mix of modern and vintage charm.
+The bi-color bezel is a stylistic departure from all of the other Black Bay models, and the riveted bracelets, lack of crown guards, and blue and red aluminum bezel insert gives it a great mix of modern and vintage charm.

 As seen in many GMT watches, the quickset date has been removed in favor of using the independent hour hand.
 The advantage here allows you to change the date backward and forwards.
 With the crown unscrewed and in the first position, you can change the hour/local time, moving the hour hand in one-hour increments to set the local time and advance the date.
 Pulling the crown to the second position allows you to set the GMT function and moves all of the hands together.